-Lunch will be taken in a local restaurant, Uchisar Rock-Castle, which is located at the highest point in the region, Esentepe and offers a panoramic view of Goreme valley.
-You will visit Goreme Open Air Museum with rock-cut churches, frescoes and a monastery before transferring to your hotel for an overnight stay.
+Lunch will be taken in a local restaurant, Uchisar Rock-Castle, located at the highest point in the region, Esentepe, and offers a panoramic view of Goreme valley.
+You will visit the Goreme Open Air Museum with rock-cut churches, frescoes, and a monastery before transferring to your hotel for an overnight stay.
 Your dinner and overnight stay will be in Cappadocia.
 Lunch and dinner are included in the tour.

 On your second day, after breakfast, which is included, you will have a free day in Cappadocia until your flight back to Istanbul.
 We suggest trying out the world-famous hot air ballooning ride in the early morning and pictured above.
 You won’t find a more Instagrammable moment than this!

 After this, transfer to Cappadocia airport for your domestic flight to Istanbul, where you will be transferred to your hotel in Istanbul.

 After being picked you up at your hotel, you will spend a special day on a Bosphorus Boat Tour.
 Travel by bus to the Golden Horn, which has played an important role in Istanbul’s development.
 This inlet separates the European shore into two.
 You will visit the Spice Bazaar (Egyptian Bazaar).
 The air here is filled with the enticing aromas of cinnamon, caraway, saffron, mint, thyme, and every other conceivable herb and spice.